peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

 <b>Returns:</b>

 The email address associated with this object.
+This value is null if this object represents a group of addresses instead.

 ### GroupAddresses